Gold Breakout Strategy (XAUUSD)

 SMA10 defines direction and invalidation

-On XAUUSD, the SMA10 filter matters because gold frequently produces false breakouts during liquidity shifts.
+On XAUUSD, the SMA10 filter matters because gold frequently produces false breaks during liquidity shifts.

 Buy setup on XAUUSD